JaXt0r/vagrant-dev-provision/README.md

 Required:
 * Oracle Virtual Box (tested with 5.1.20)
 * Vagrant (tested with 1.9.2)
 * Vagrant proxyconf plugin [1]

 Highly Recommended:
-* Vagrant cachier plugin[2]
+* Vagrant cachier plugin [2]

 ## Usage
-1. Create a project like my-feature-dev-provision
+1. Create a project like *my-feature-dev-provision*
 2. create the following folders:
     * 01_installation
     * 02_configuration
     * 03_customization
 3. Use this repository as git-subtree inside folder *01_installation*
-4. Copy the files inside the root folder
+4. Copy these files inside the root folder
-    * *user.settings.yml.example*
+    * *settings.*.yml.example*
     * *Vagrantfile.example*
     * *.gitignore*
 5. Edit the settings and remove the files suffix *.example* and change values as you like
 3. Enter following command: `vagrant up`
 4. Virtual Box will start and vagrant+ansible will start provisioning your system

+### Setting files
+The configuration is made of three files:
+1. *settings.default.yml* - should only be changed by contributor of this global-provisioning (this repository)
+2. *settings.project.yml* - should only be changed by contributor of project-provisioning
+3. *settings.user.yml* - is optional and can be changed by every user; shall not be committed!

+### Hints
-if use_proxy is set to to true, the http(s) proxies must be entered with their ip instead of their domain/host name.
+* if use_proxy is set to to true, the http(s) proxies must be entered with their ip instead of their domain/host name.

 =======
 The first time the virtual machine is started, the provisioning might take a